Health and appearance of Michael Jackson: Childhood

 In his memoir, Jackson described the relationship with his father Joe as "turbulent".
 He stated he would not know his father Joseph and had never been able "to have a real closeness with him".
 He said Joseph found it hard to relate to his children beyond family business.
 He stated that he and his siblings had been physically abused by his father with a belt or a switch.
 Jackson said he had fought back and had hidden himself under tables.

 In his 1993 interview with Oprah Winfrey, Jackson said there had been times when he had been so scared of his father that he would get sick and start to regurgitate when Joe had come to see him.
 In 2003, his father admitted having whipped Jackson with a switch and a belt.
 In a speech held at Oxford University in March 2001, Jackson said that his father had never shown him love.
 He said he had forgiven his father and encouraged parents to spend more time with their children.
 Jackson said that he would not have been so successful if Joseph had not been as strong.
 He said he was thankful that his father had not tried to take his children's money.

 Jackson also said he missed a lot of his childhood.
 He said it was hard to watch other children playing while he was working.
 Jackson said that he loved to perform but admitted there had been times when he had not wanted to.
 In his mid 30s, Jackson said he was compensating for his lost childhood.
 Later, he released a song, "Childhood", about it.

 Child abuse allegations

-In November 1993, Jackson's then lawyer Bertram Fields announced that his client would be treated for painkillers outside the U.S. He declined that Jackson wouldn't come back because of the child molestation allegations.
+In November 1993, Jackson's then lawyer Bertram Fields announced that his client would be treated for painkillers outside the U.S. He declined that Jackson would not come back because of the child molestation allegations.
 He said: "He's not in a position to cooperate with his attorneys now preparing his defense.
 He was barely able to function on an intellectual level."

 Fields was criticized by others in Jackson's team for portraying Jackson as incompetent.
 Later he stated: "It was important to tell the truth.
 [The boy's lawyer] and the press took the position that Michael was trying to hide and that it was all a scam.
 But it wasn't."
 The lawyer resigned a few days later.
 The week before, Jackson had given two depositions in a copyright issue.
 One of the plaintiffs' lawyers said: "[Jackson] didn't look tired at all.
 It was not obvious to me he was suffering addiction or we wouldn't use the testimony".